Learn

 • Never underestimate the importance of sleep to your good health — and good grades.
 Make time for it, even if you need earplugs to arrange some.

 • Since we’re on the topic of good health, be sure to say yes to help — from counselors, medical staff, tutors, mentors, and more.
-This is your time, so make the most of opportunities you’re given.
+This is your time, so make the most of the opportunities you’re given.
 Plug those phone numbers they give you at orientation into your phone, and don’t be afraid to use them.

 • Consider applying for your first credit card and talk to your parents/guardian about it.
 Several companies offer cards to college students.
 Most have very low spending limits (that’s a good thing), and the process can help you learn about budgeting, interest rates, and (when you pay on time) can help you build a good credit score, which is important to have as you enter the adult world.